gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Furthermore changes are now ignored to files or directories matching the default excludes that Gradle uses.
 Some of the default excludes patterns are `.git`, `.hg`, `*~`, `#*#`, `.DS_Store`, `.#*` , `._*`.

+### New preferProjectModules() conflict resolution strategy for multi-project builds

+The `preferProjectModules()` configuration option can now be used in multi-project builds.

+    configurations.all.resolutionStrategy.preferProjectModules()

+With this option it is possible to tell Gradle to always resolve a project dependency to a subproject, if the corresponding subproject exists in the build.
+Without this option, other dependencies to a higher version of the same module cause the replacement of the subproject by the other version in the dependency tree.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.